1. The Bahmani Sultanate was founded in which year?

 55. Which Bahmani Sultan was defeated by Deva Raya I of Vijayanagara?

-a) Feroz Shah Bahmani
+A) Feroz Shah Bahmani

-b) Ahmad Shah I Wali
+B) Ahmad Shah I Wali

-c) Ala-ud-Din Hasan
+C) Ala-ud-Din Hasan

-d) Muhammad Shah II
+D) Muhammad Shah II

 Explanation: Feroz Shah suffered defeat, which weakened Bahmani prestige.